-Summary: Stereotype threat occurs when people are at risk for living up to a negative stereotype about their group.
+Summary: Stereotype threat is a phenomenon that occurs when people are at risk for living up to a negative stereotype about their group.
 For example, a woman may fail to reach her career goal of being a scientist because of how she changes her behavior in response to perceptions about her own gender.

 Originators: Claude Steele and Joshua Aronson

 Keywords: stereotypes, vulnerability, self-defeating behavior, performance, gender, race, intelligence

 Stereotype threat is a term that was created by social scientists Claude Steele and Joshua Aronson.
 They completed an important early study in 1995 which defined stereotype threat as “being at risk of confirming, as self-characteristic, a negative stereotype about one’s group.”[i]

 In this study, Steele and Aronson observed the performance of Black and White students on academic tests.
 Steele and Aronson created the study in response to a negative stereotype about Black students which pervades culture – Black students are portrayed as less intelligent and less competent than White students.
 Because of this stereotype, Steele and Aronson wondered if Black students would “protectively dis-identify with achievement in school and related intellectual domains.”
 This desire to disengage from intellectual pursuits could possible lead Black students to live up to their negative stereotype.

 The results of the study confirmed the researcher’s suspicion.
 When test instructors emphasized the role of race before the test, researchers found that Black students performed worse than White students.
 When instructors did not emphasize race, Black and White students performed equally well.

 In essence, stereotype threat occurs when people fear that they will live up to a negative stereotype about their group.
 In response to their fear, they participate in disengaging and self-defeating behaviors that ironically cause them to live up to the feared stereotype.

 Stereotype threat has been shown to impact peoples’ behavior in the following ways.[ii]